 For the AGT analysis, scale scores were converted into z-scores, which have a mean of 0 and a standard deviation of 1 across the district.
-Scale scores in math and ELA are normalized within grade and year into z-scores by subtracting from scale scores the within-subject, within-grade, within-year mean and dividing that result by the within-subject, within-grade, within-year standard deviation.
+Scale scores in math, ELA, science, and social studies are normalized within grade and year into z-scores by subtracting from scale scores the within-subject, within-grade, within-year mean and dividing that result by the within-subject, within-grade, within-year standard deviation.
 The normalization takes place across all students in the city with test scores.
 After z-scores are computed, duplicate observations are handled by dropping all observations with duplicate student IDs except that with the highest z-score.

-In this year's analysis, the data included students who were continuously enrolled in the same school from the statewide school census date in October (CBEDS) through the date of testing in the Spring (typically, May).
+In this year's analysis, the data included students who were continuously enrolled in the same school from the statewide school census date in October (CBEDS) through the date of testing in the spring (typically, May).
 These are the students who are also part of a school's Academic Performance Index (API) calculation.
 The results also only included students who could be associated with a particular classroom.
 Please see the Frequently Asked Questions for more information on these and other matters at http://agt.lausd.net.

 The AGT system produces school measures for grades 3-8 in ELA using the prior year's CST in ELA and Mathematics.
 9th ELA is produced using only 8th grade ELA as a pretest since students may have taken Algebra I or General Mathematics in grade 8.
 In Math results are produced for grades 3-7 including the prior year Mathematics and ELA scores.
 For grade 8 the posttest is either Algebra I or General Mathematics.
 These subjects are broken up into separate analyses as there is no current way to meaningfully combine separate subjects into one measure.
 Both of these analyses use prior Mathematics and ELA CST scores.
+Non-NCLB subject AGT results are produced using prior math and ELA CST scores, as well as other in-subject prior tests.
+Please see Appendix One for the pre-tests used for non-NCLB subjects.